Coronavirus Financing and Grants

 The Australian Tax Office (ATO) will also work with small businesses on a case-by-case basis to temporarily reduce or even defer tax payments whilst the coronavirus continues to cause disruption.

 What About Sole Traders?

-The government has not announced any direct support for sole traders or indeed registered small businesses who don’t have any employees.
-The Government believes those who don’t employ anyone will benefit indirectly from the money flowing to low-income earners that they expect will quickly enter the economy.
-Sole traders are also eligible for the business investment initiatives but it’s highly unlikely these will be relevant to their circumstances.
+In support measures announced on the 12th March the Government didn’t provide any direct support for sole traders or indeed registered small businesses without any employees.
+The government’s original belief that those who don’t employ anyone will still benefit indirectly from the money flowing to low-income earners that should quickly enter into the economy.
+Sole traders are eligible for the business investment initiatives but it’s highly unlikely these will be relevant to their circumstances.

 Australia’s Economic Response To The Coronavirus Pandemic